 My Grandpa lived in a nursing home the last years of his life and his mind and body had been ravaged from Alzheimer’s – a slow, cruel, thief that slowly steals everything that makes your loved one who they are, beginning with their memories and with finality, their body.
 This wasn’t our family’s only loss this year.
 One week before we got the call from my Grandpa’s doctor, in the last week of September, my other grandfather passed away in his sleep.
 This past fall has been a difficult one for my family, to say the least.

 Then ten years later, on December 23rd, my mom got a phone call from her father saying that my Grandma (her mother) had a stroke.
-After a month in the hospital, they made another quality of life decision and she was gone.
+After an emotional month of hospital visits, they made another quality of life decision and she was gone.

 In the last 30+ years, every Christmas brings with it the expected gratitude and holiday cheer, but always tinged with sorrow and a bit of fear.
 This year, of course, each emotion is sharper, more pronounced, more poignant as we go through the grief process, each of us dealing in our own ways.